-Your assignments must be on time.
-If you are unable to have your work at the start of the class it is due, the grade will drop 50% if turned in within 24 hours.
+Since we will be critiquing the majority of work in class your assignments must be on time.
+If you are unable to have your work at the start of class it is due, the grade will drop 50% if turned in within 24 hours.
 After 24 hours it will not be accepted.
 This of coarse will be amended for excused absences.